emvarun/followup-and-location/README.md

 The released set of fits file can be downloaded from "http://www.ligo.org/scientists/first2years/".
 The following step is to edit the dates of the fits file to the period of interest -- say LIGO observational period.
-Also, for ease of analysis segregate the patches into two folders one with patches recovered with 2 detector network and the other with three detectors.
+Also, for ease of analysis segregate the patches into two folders one with patches recovered with two detector network and the other with three detectors.

 2. Edit dates with EditDate.py
 ------------------------------------------------